 - Jack-of-All-Stats: It's a Standard fighter, with an emphasis on ranged attacks.

-- Limit Break: True Sheer Cold, in which Suicune encapsulates its opponent in a pillar of ice (ironically, it's weaker, albeit more reliable than its Main series counterpart, as it is not a One-Hit Kill).
+- Limit Break: True Sheer Cold, in which Suicune encapsulates its opponent in a pillar of ice (ironically, it's weaker, albeit more reliable than its main series counterpart, as it is not a One Hit KO).